Multi-Cloud Strategy for the Federal Administration: Architecture, Procurement and Compliance

 The choice for public sector leaders is clear.
 Do you bet on the Goliath, with their 95% failure rate and lock-in contracts?
 Or do you embrace agile AI procurement and partner with the Davids—the sovereign, innovative companies that are actually getting the job done?

-In our final post, we will provide a practical playbook for making that transition: how to choose the right partners, where to focus your efforts, and how to build a fast, secure, and sovereign AI future for your organization.
+In our final post, we provide a practical playbook for making that transition: how to choose the right partners, where to focus your efforts, and how to build a fast, secure, and sovereign AI future for your organisation.

-Part 3: The Public Sector AI Procurement Playbook: Fast, Secure, Sovereign
+Continue reading: Part 3: The Public Sector AI Procurement Playbook — Fast, Secure, Sovereign

-Part 1 – Public Sector AI: A Guide to Sovereign AI in the Public Sector
+Previous: Part 1: A Guide to Sovereign AI in the Public Sector

 References